-Molecular Dynamics Simulations.
-The MD simulations are performed using GROMACS 2019.3.25 The topologies of the system are built using the CHARMM-27 force field.26 The selection of the CHARMM-27 force field for simulating protein-small molecule binding follows from its wellestablished reputation and compatibility with biomolecular systems.27 CHARMM-27 is specifically parametrized for proteins and nucleic acids, ensuring an accurate representation of their structural and dynamic behavior.
+The molecular dynamics (MD) simulations are performed using GROMACS 2019.3.
+The topologies of the system are built using the CHARMM-27 force field.
+The selection of the CHARMM-27 force field for simulating protein-small molecule binding follows from its well-established reputation and compatibility with biomolecular systems.
+CHARMM-27 is specifically parameterized for proteins and nucleic acids, ensuring accurate representation of their structural and dynamic behavior.
 Crucially, this force field includes comprehensive parameters for small molecules, providing a robust foundation for studying protein-small molecule interactions.
-Furthermore, the transferability of CHARMM force fields is advantageous, allowing for consistent and reliable simulations across various systems, 28 e.g., systems containing (only or combinations of) lipids, proteins, nucleic acids, small molecules, etc. The extensive benchmarking and validation performed on the CHARMM-27 parameters25 provide confidence in the accuracy of the simulations.
-Finally, the force field is widely embraced in the MD simulation community, presenting the advantage of yielding easily interpretable and comparable results.
+Furthermore, the transferability of CHARMM force fields is advantageous, allowing for consistent and reliable simulations across various systems, e.g., systems containing (only, or combinations of) lipids, proteins, nucleic acids, small molecules, et cetera.
+The extensive benchmarking and validation performed on CHARMM-27 parameters provide confidence in the accuracy of the simulations.
+Finally, the force field is widely embraced in the molecular dynamics simulation community, presenting the advantage of yielding easily interpretable and comparable results.

-The protein is placed in a dodecahedron simulative box, with periodic boundary conditions, filled with TIP3P water molecules.30 For all simulated systems, we check that each atom of the proteins was at least at a distance of 1.1 nm from the box borders.
+The protein is placed in a dodecahedric simulative box, with periodic boundary conditions, filled with TIP3P water molecules.
+For all simulated systems, we check that each atom of the proteins was at least at a distance of 1.1 nm from the box borders.
 Each system is then minimized with the steepest descent algorithm.
-Next, a relaxation of water molecules and thermalization of the system are run in NVT and NPT environments, each for a 0.1 ns at 2 fs time-step.
-The temperature is kept constant at 300 K with the v-rescale algorithm;31 and the final pressure is fixed at 1 bar with the Parrinello-Rahman algorithm.32 The LINCS algorithm33 is used to constrain hydrogen bonds.
-A cutoff of 12 Å is imposed for the evaluation of short-range nonbonded interactions and the Particle Mesh Ewald method34 is used for the long-range electrostatic interactions.
+Next, a relaxation of water molecules and thermalization of the system is run in NVT and NPT environments each for 0.1 ns at 2 fs time-step.
+The temperature is kept constant at 300 K with v-rescale algorithm; the final pressure is fixed at 1 bar with the Parrinello-Rahman algorithm.
+The LINCS algorithm is used to constraint hydrogen bonds.
+A cut-off of 12 Å is imposed for the evaluation of short-range non-bonded interactions and the Particle Mesh Ewald method is used for the long-range electrostatic interactions.
 The described procedure is used for all the performed simulations.
+As for NTD, the simulation was carried out for 1.75 $\mu s$ with a time step of 2 fs.

-As the SARS-CoV-2 spike has 22 glycosylation sites, which play a crucial role in shaping the virus's ability to infect specific cell types, 35,36 we have checked if glycosylation might affect our 2D-Zernike and MD simulation results.
-However, none of the specific residues identified in our study as being involved in contact with SA are found in close proximity to a glycosylation site.
-Consequently, it is reasonable to leave out the glycan groups in our analyses, as the identified binding regions should retain the capacity to interact with SA, irrespective of glycosylation.
+As the SARS-CoV-2 spike has 22 glycosylation sites, which play a crucial role in shaping the virus's ability to infect specific cell types, we have checked if glycosylation might affect our 2D-Zernike and MD-simulation results.
+However, none of the specific residues identified in our study as being involved in contact with sialic acid are found in close proximity to the glycosylation sites.
+Consequently, it is reasonable to leave out the glycan groups in our analyses, as the identified binding regions should retain capacity to interact with sialic acid, irrespective of glycosylation.

-The full-length SARS-CoV-2 spike protein was simulated starting from the X-ray structure of the complex (PDB id: 6M17).
-We perform a 100 ns long simulation with a time step of 2 fs.
-The system is rendered electroneutral by adding 24 sodium counterions.
-The water density was set to 998 kg/m3.
+The full-length SARS-CoV-2 spike protein was simulated starting from the X-ray structure of the complex (PDB id:6M17).
+We perform a 100 ns long simulation with time step 2 fs.
+The system is rendered electroneutral by adding 24 sodium counter ions.
+The water density was set to 998 kg/m.